 About - Overview

-The DAPT Study is an independent, large-scale study in size and scope that is investigating the benefits of 12 versus 30 months of dual antiplatelet therapy to protect patients from stent thrombosis and major adverse cardiovascular and cerebrovascular events (MACCE) following the implantation of drug-eluting coronary stents (DES).
+The DAPT Study was an independent, large-scale study in size and scope that investigated the benefits of 12 versus 30 months of dual antiplatelet therapy to protect patients from stent thrombosis and major adverse cardiovascular and cerebrovascular events (MACCE) following the implantation of drug-eluting coronary stents (DES).

 The American College of Cardiology and American Heart Association currently recommend 12 months of dual antiplatelet therapy after placement of a drug-eluting stent, and the European Society of Cardiology currently recommends 6-12 months of dual antiplatelet therapy following drug-eluting stent placement.
-There is currently considerable uncertainty and variation in clinical practice regarding whether patients should discontinue dual antiplatelet therapy one year following stent placement, per current treatment guidelines, or whether patients should continue dual antiplatelet therapy for more than one year to prevent these adverse events.
+The DAPT Study was needed because there is currently a lack of data within the international scientific community to determine the optimal duration of dual antiplatelet therapy following drug-eluting stent placement, and as a result, considerable uncertainty and variation in clinical practice.

-Following a December 2006 U.S. Food and Drug Administration (FDA) advisory committee meeting in which these important questions were examined, the idea emerged of an international clinical trial that would potentially address this concern.
-A formal U.S. FDA request followed, in the form of post-market studies of DES that would yield sufficient data to answer these important public health questions, and has resulted in a unique collaboration amongst the U.S. FDA, drug and device manufacturers and Harvard Clinical Research Institute, who is responsible for the scientific management and independent analysis of the study.
+A U.S. Food and Drug Administration (FDA) request for a trial to determine the optimal duration of dual antiplatelet therapy resulted in a unique collaboration amongst the FDA, drug and device manufacturers and Harvard Clinical Research Institute, who was responsible for the scientific management and independent analysis of the study.